wzyboy/terraform-aws-github-runner/README.md

 ### Setup the webhook / GitHub App (part 2)

-At this point you have 2 options.
+At this point you have two options.
 Either create a separate webhook (enterprise, org, or repo), or create webhook in the App.
+The webhook is used to receive GitHub events to scale-up runners.
+Tha App is used to authorize against GitHub API by the lambda's.
+Note: the webhook secret is not longer part of the configuration object of the app.

 #### Option 1: Webhook